St Illtyd's Church, Llantwit Major: Dissolution of the Monasteries and afterwards

 In the 16th century, during the dissolution of the monasteries, the monastic community was disbanded, and the East chapel was adopted as the parish church.
 During the dissolution and the later Puritan period, the medieval grange declined, and the interior church fell into disrepair, and many of the murals and statues were destroyed.
 The West chapel fell into disuse, and served mainly as a repository for church artefacts.
 It wasn't restored or put back into regular use until the beginning of the 20th century.

-Church Architecture
+Church architecture

 The elongated church (51.4081°N 3.4878°W) is a conglomeration of distinct buildings, and is divided into two areas by a wall: the east chapel, a 13th-century monastery church, and the west chapel, a Norman parish church.
-The grounds also include a 13th-century gatehouse, a monks' pigeon-house, ruined walls in a garden area, and mounds near the vicarage.
+The grounds also include a 13th-century gatehouse, a monks' dovecote, ruined walls in a garden area, and mounds near the vicarage.